 Loading Campaign Spectrum Data

-Loading of Campaign Spectral data occurs as a single operation.
+All Spectral data in the hard disk location associated with this Campaign will be loaded from your computer to the database as a single operation.

-On your local disk drive, prepare a sub-directory structure which reflects the hierarchy you require for your data in Specchio and put your Spectrum data files into this sub-directory structure.
+On your local disk drive, prepare a sub-directory structure which reflects the hierarchy you require for your data in Specchio and put your Spectrum data files into this structure.
+Separate reference and target spectra into adjacent directories to facilitate later linking and processing.
 It is OK to place Spectrum files in intermediate sub-directories.

-The sub-directory tree must contain only Spectrum files, and each sub-directory within the tree must contain only one type of file format.
+The entire sub-directory tree must contain only Spectrum files, and each sub-directory within the tree must contain only one type of Spectrum file format.